 A big difference is that Clips will take seven-second videos.
 You can choose still images from these when you review what the device has recorded.

 The biggest challenge Google faces is not from other wearable devices, but how to make Clips stand out from smartphones.
 To this end, Google is appealing to the unpredictable nature of family life.
-Essentially, by the time you've taken your phone from your pocket, you may have missed you child’s first words, or your parrot swearing at your mother-in-law.
+Essentially, by the time you've taken your phone from your pocket, you may have missed your child’s first words or your parrot swearing at your mother-in-law.